For a list of Frequently Asked Questions (FAQs) about the Sexual Misconduct Policy, see here.

-Dr. Benjamin D. Reese (919-684-8222, email@example.com), Vice President of the Office for Institutional Equity (oie.duke.edu), is the individual responsible for the coordination and administration of Duke’s nondiscrimination and harassment policies generally.
-Howard Kallem (919-684-1437, firstname.lastname@example.org), also in the Office for Institutional Equity, is the Director of Title IX Compliance (Title IX Coordinator).
-In this role, Mr. Kallem is responsible for overseeing the university’s Title IX compliance, including this policy and its complaint-resolution procedures; as such, Mr. Kallem receives comments/concerns from students about this policy’s implementation.
+Dr. Benjamin D. Reese (919-684-8222, firstname.lastname@example.org), Vice President of the Office for Institutional Equity (oie.duke.edu), is the individual responsible for the coordination and administration of Duke’s nondiscrimination and harassment policies generally.
+Dr. Reese supervises the Director of Title IX Compliance (Title IX Coordinator), who is responsible for overseeing the university’s Title IX compliance, including this policy and its complaint-resolution procedures.
+The Title IX Coordinator may be reached at 919-684-8222, email@example.com.
+The Director of Title IX Compliance receives comments/concerns from students about this policy’s implementation.
 The Office for Institutional Equity is located in Smith Warehouse, 114 S. Buchanan Blvd., Bay 8, Durham, North Carolina, 27708.

 A student may discuss an alleged violation of this policy without the information being reported to the Office of Student Conduct with those who serve in a professional role in which communication is privileged under North Carolina law and to those whom the university has designated as a confidential resource consistent with Title IX.
 Those persons include:

 - Student Health staff